brianmcoates/meehan-md/src/pages/blog/2020-06-25-dr-meehan’s-protocol-for-preventing-viral-illness-colds-flu-and-covid-19.md

 ---
 templateKey: blog-post
-title: "Dr. Meehan’s Protocol for Preventing Viral Illness: Colds, Flu, and CoVID-19"
+title: "Part 1 - Dr. Meehan’s Protocol for Preventing Viral Illness: Colds, Flu, and CoVID-19"
 date: 2020-06-17T21:43:47.371Z
 description: "Don’t wait until you are sick to support your immune system against viral attacks.
 Bolster your defenses by ensuring your body has the